KohaILS/koha-manual-zh-cn/source/patrons.rst

 -  Marking an item 'Lost' via the cataloging module will automatically charge the patron the replacement cost for that item

+-  Creating a patron in a :ref:`category <patron-categories-label>` with an enrollment fee.

+-  Renewing a patron account in a :ref:`category <patron-categories-label>` with an enrollment fee.

 .. _pay/reverse-fines-label: